 The Mediterranean Crescent Ring.
-Here is the classic crescent dough ring, made over using delicious Mediterranean-inspired ingredients.
+Here is the classic crescent ring, made over using delicious Mediterranean-inspired ingredients.
 Need something new to bring to that breakfast potluck at work?
 This is it!

 I am blessed with a fantastic job, and I get to work with some really incredible people.
 My organization has its issues, like all do, but it has been particularly rough lately.
 So today I am just feeling this extra bit of gratitude for my “division” and the pretty special people I get to work with.

-The Pillsbury dough crescent ring.
+The Pillsbury crescent ring.
 Everyone loves it, and 99% of people use the Pampered Chef recipe for it.
 That recipe is essentially spinach-artichoke dip, wrapped in crescent dough.
 Yummy, but I wanted more.
 I wanted serious flava!!!!
 So, I went Mediterranean-ish so I could add pungent feta and olives and garlic and stuff.
 And some pine nuts for that smooth crunch.
 Yummeeeeee!

 Mediterranean Crescent Ring